mvrilo/sinatra-redis/README.md

 Sinatra Redis Extension
 ========================

-Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the [redis-rb](http://github.com/ezmobius/redis-rb) client library that comes with the redis source (pre-packaged with this library for convenience).
+Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the EventMachine based [em-redis](https://github.com/madsimian/em-redis) for asynchronous executions and [redis-rb](https://github.com/ezmobius/redis-rb) client library that comes with the redis source (pre-packaged with this library for convenience).
 You can Install the `sinatra-redis` with rip

-    $ rip install git://github.com/bmizerany/sinatra-redis.git
+    $ rip install git://github.com/mvrilo/sinatra-redis.git
 or
-    $ gem install sinatra-redis -s http://gemcutter.org
-or

-    $ gem install bmizerany-sinatra-redis -s http://gems.github.com
+    $ git clone git://github.com/mvrilo/sinatra-redis.git

 and use like: